chitti239/E-commerce-follow-along/README.md

 - Diaplyed total price in cart.
 - Added place order button at bottom.

+### **Milestone 25**
+- Worked on order backend and email service.
+- Createdn enpoint for order.
+- Implemented email service from nodemailer.
+- Handled address for the delivery.

 ## **Conclusion**
 This project provides a feature-rich e-commerce solution while strengthening your skills in web development, database management, and user interaction using the MERN stack.
 It is designed to be scalable, user-centric, and secure.